United States intervention in Niger

-The US military intervention in Niger was the deployment of special operations forces and unmanned aerial vehicles by the United States in support of the Nigerien government and French military in counter-terrorism operations against militant groups in Niger as part of Operation Juniper Shield.
+From 2013 to 2017, the United States deployed special operations forces and unmanned aerial vehicles in Niger to support the Nigerien government and French military in counter-terrorism operations against militant groups as part of Operation Juniper Shield.
 The deployment of U.S. forces in Niger and in the greater West Africa region involved the training of host nation partner forces, enhancement of host nation security assistance efforts, and facilitated counter-terrorism and surveillance and reconnaissance missions in support of host nation partner forces.
 The U.S. deployed drones from the Air Force and CIA in order to assist American and Nigerien forces in counter-terrorism operations, monitor routes used by militants in Niger into neighboring nations, and to assist operations in Libya.

 The deployment of US troops in Niger had been largely unreported until the 2017 Tongo Tongo ambush by Islamic State in the Greater Sahara militants left four American and four Nigerien soldiers dead.
-The ambush created controversy in the public and media with many people asking as to why the US had so many troops across Africa and specifically Niger which at the time had more than 800 US personnel in country.
+The ambush created controversy in the public and media with many people asking as to why the US had so many troops across Africa and specifically Niger which at the time had more than 800 US personnel in the country.

 In July 2023, the Nigerien coup d'état occurred, leading to the Nigerien crisis.

 In April 2024, the US Department of State agreed to pull out all 1,000 US troops from the country.
 The Pentagon confirmed that US troops would complete their withdrawal from Niger by mid-September 2024.
 The process was complete by 5 August 2024.

 After 11 years of US military presence, Jihadi groups linked to Al-Qaeda, the Islamic State group and Boko Haram remained still active with numerous attacks and dozens killed in Niger in 2023 and 2024.